Welcome to Rhode Island wildlife.

-As for the land mammals, occasionally a larger carnivore such as a bear can be spotted.
-Typically the smaller carnivores such as foxes and coyotes roam the woods.
+General land mammal populations consist of the occasional larger carnivore such as a bear, with the smaller carnivores such as foxes and coyotes roam the woods.

-Residential areas around the state also provide habitat for them and other common critters such as raccoons, squirrels, opossum, skunks and rabbits.
+Residential areas, including the smaller private woodlots around the state also provide habitat for them and other common critters such as raccoons, squirrels, opossum, skunks and rabbits.

 Please press any of the following buttons to learn more about Rhode Island wildlife.